6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Similarly, most companies acquire customers at a steady and consistent pace.
 If the business typically acquires about 500 new customers every day, and suddenly one day the number zooms to thousands, it’s highly likely that the data was loaded twice due to an error.
 If the customer count suddenly drops to zero, it’s possible that the data processor failed to run for that day.

-Reference data is expected to be stored consistently not only within a dataset but also across multiple data stores.
+Reference data is expected to be stored consistently, not only within a dataset but also across multiple data stores.

 Example: In a customer dataset, the reference table for sex includes “Male”, “Female”, and “Unknown”.